alex-toy/sparkify_cassandra/README.md

 ## 2. Database schema design and ETL pipeline

-For this project, you'll be working with one dataset: event_data.
-The directory of CSV files partitioned by date.
-Here are examples of filepaths to two files in the dataset:

 In this project, we will be working with one dataset: event_data.
 The directory of CSV files partitioned by date.
 Here are examples of filepaths to two files in the dataset:

 ```